AmrutaKulkarni01/spellings-quiz/README.md

 ## Testing
 -   Accessibiliy
-    -   I ran the page through Lighthouse and discovered ....
+    -   I ran the page through Lighthouse and made sure that the performance, accessibility etc. are good.

     ![Image of Lighthouse testing score](/assets/images/lighthouse.png)